kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (824)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/4c5d6ead-3ab2-45a1-9fd3-c333bc86dd3b)

-We also see the artifacts generated and stored in S3
+We also observe the artifacts generated and stored in S3

 ![Screenshot (826)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/a26547ab-d654-4c8a-aca6-2868254ca8e3)

-To observe the pipeline triggered and generate a new version of the image in ECR automatically when a commit happens, we update the buildspec.yml file as below:
+To observe the pipeline get triggered and generate a new version of the image in ECR automatically when a commit happens, we update the buildspec.yml file as below:

 ```
 version: 0.2